Smoothieware/Smoothie2-old/README.md

 There are no guarantees that this code works, won't burn down your house or destroy your electronics or hardware, use entirely at your own risk.

-There are a lot of bugs in the code and it is very much a work in progress, the reason it is published is to allow others to contriute before it is folded back into the Smoothie2 main repo.
+There are a lot of bugs in the code and it is very much a work in progress, the reason it is published is to allow others to contribute before it is folded back into the Smoothie2 main repo.

 #IF YOU ARE NOT A CODER / WORKING ON THIS CODE BASE DO NOT TRY TO USE THIS UNTIL THE CODE HAS BEEN FULLY PORTED AND TESTED